pnanyaduba/CapstoneProject/README.md

    Results
     <br>
 </h2>
+The Analysis of the four models created and hyperparameter-tuned which include, LogisticticRegression, DecisionTree Classifier, KNNClassifier and RandomForestClassifier was performed according to the BEST SCORE criteria.

-The outcome of the project, based on performance figures of hyperparameter tuning shows that the RandomForestClassifer is the best mechanism to predict if a transaction is fraudulent.
+The outcome of the analysis, based on best-score performance figures for hyperparameter tuning shows that the RandomForestClassifer is the best mechanism to predict if a transaction is fraudulent.
 Out of the four models created and tuned, the RandomForestClassifer was selected.

 <h2>
    Outline of Project